+Instrument Edit

 At the top of the GUI you'll find the Instrument Edit panel.
-Here you can adjust the sound of each individual instrument by selecting it from the dropdown menu and changing its volume, pan, tuning and EQ.
-You can also load and unload it to save resources.
-Note that changes made here ONLY affect the selected instrument (which is also pictured on the left), not the entire patch.
+Here you'll find the Tone slider (changes the character of the piano from dark to bright), ADSR (amp envelope) and a slider & on/off button for Pedal Noise.

+Microphones, Settings & FX

 These 2 panels are identical to those described on pages 7-8, with the addition of the Distance Compensation feature described on page 9.
 Check there for details.

+17 Harp